imvasen/dotfiles/README.md

 - `myip` - Shows your public IP
 - `tma` - Creates a tmux session (e.g. `tma session-name`).

+## tmux

+I use tmux a lot.
+It comes handy when doing any kind of terminal stuff.
+My preferred flavor is the one [Grégory Pakosz][gregory] adds.
+I found his [tmux repo][gregory-tmux] superb.

 ## Thanks

 This repository was inspired by [Adam's dotfiles][adam-dotfiles].
 I borrowed